Published by MBA Skool Team, Last Updated: August 16, 2021

-A retailer can be independent, like small kirana stores, or they can be supermarket chains, like Big Bazaar or Reliance Fresh.
+A retailer can be independent, like small convenience stores, or they can be supermarket chains, like Tesco, Walmart, Big Bazaar or Reliance Fresh.
 They own the products that they stock.
 The retailer is usually the last link of the supply chain, reaching products to the end consumer for a profit.

 Hence, this concludes the definition of Marketing Intermediaries along with its overview.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.